 NAIT tags cost about $5.00 each.
 This includes a tag levy of $0.97 (plus GST), which goes towards running the NAIT scheme.

 Birth tags and replacement tags are different for cattle, deer and dairy.

 White tags are for cattle — both the front and back are white.
 For deer, the front part is orange and the back can be any colour except white.

 If your animals are beef or deer, tags have your NAIT location number printed on them.
 If you have dairy animals they have your dairy participant code printed on them but are still issued to your NAIT location.

-When you buy tags, the manufacturer makes the tag numbers available in your NAIT account.
-When you register an animal, you link their physical tag to the same tag number in your account to ensure the animal can be traced.
-We call this 'activating' the tag.
+When you buy your tags, the manufacturer makes the tag numbers available in your NAIT account.
+To activate the tag, you need to link the physical tag to the number in your account when you register the animal.
+Registering animals after tagging ensures they can be traced to their farm of birth.

 RFID tags come in 2 types that use different frequencies when you read them with an RFID scanner: half duplex (HDX) and full duplex (FDX).

 Tags for newborn animals are known as birth tags.
 They can come with a NAIT RFID tag and a matching visual ID panel tag.
 The visual ID makes it much easier to identify your animals, especially if you don't have a scanner.